-Graham backs Trump FBI director Comey firing
+Dems call for investigation after Comey firing

 "Given the recent controversies surrounding the director, I believe a fresh start will serve the FBI and the nation well," Graham said in a statement Tuesday.
 "I encourage the President to select the most qualified professional available who will serve our nation's interests."

 Members of the Senate judiciary committee, including Graham, pressed Comey last week on his handling of the case surrounding Hillary Clinton's use of a private email server.
-Comey testified that he unveiled the results of the FBI's Clinton email probe because he felt like the independence of the FBI would appear to be compromised by Bill Clinton's meeting a month earlier with then-Attorney General Loretta Lynch.
+Comey testified that he unveiled the results of the FBI's Clinton email probe shortly before the election because he felt like the independence of the FBI would appear to be compromised by Bill Clinton's meeting a month earlier with then-Attorney General Loretta Lynch.

 One of the committee's top Democrats, Sen. Dianne Feinstein, said Trump called her to let her know that he'd fired Comey.